-We’ll travel some of Patagonia’s most scenic routes including the famous Ruta 40 and Carreterra Austral, stay in traditional haciendas, experience the gaucho culture and reach Ushuaia, AKA “The World’s End”.
+We’ll travel some of Patagonia’s most scenic routes including the famous Ruta 40 and Carreterra Austral, stay in traditional hacienda and experience the gaucho culture.
+Finish up in Punta Arenas or continue the ride to reach Ushuaia, AKA “The World’s End”.
 Ushuaia is the southernmost city of the planet which has long been the absolute pinnacle of adventure motorcycling destinations.

 Along the way, we’ll zig and zag between Chile and Argentina traversing the otherworldly Patagonian landscape, cross Torres del Paine National Park, see the natural marble caves, the Perito Moreno glacier and taste the famous Argentinian steak.

 Expect the unexpected, prepare for some gravel roads and strong winds, and let the adventure begin!

 “Bienvenidos” (Welcome) is something you’ll hear a lot in Chile and Argentina, as South American hospitality is truly unparalleled.
 You’ll be met at Temuco airport and transferred to Pucon, where your adventure will finally begin!
 The transfer time is approximately 2 hours so sit back and relax as you enjoy the Chilean scenery.
 After a ‘welcome briefing’ and lunch at your hotel, you will have the opportunity to get familiar with your bike with a leisurely afternoon.